-Care
+Care and safety

 People with disability experience barriers to equal access to mainstream services, including healthcare.
 Many people with disability have experienced discrimination and trauma.
 Our society has a long way to go in respecting and celebrating diversity.
-It is essential to recognise this and make sure co-design is safe, welcoming, and caring.
+It is essential to recognise this and ensure co-design is safe, welcoming, and caring.